loonglyl/Management-Information-System/README.md

 Then, this system can be used.

 You can create any table you like in your database.
-But the information in ***DatabaseTable.py*** should be maintained.
+But the information in the ***DatabaseTable.py*** should be maintained.